 \subsubsection{Entropy Correction Term}

-In \cite{abgrall2018general}, the author presented an approach to construct entropy conservative/stable schemes in a general framework.
-Therefore, a correction term is added to the scheme $\ResKs$ at every degree of freedom $\sigma \in K$ to ensure that the scheme fulfils discretely the entropy condition \eqref{eq:entropy-inequality}.
-In terms of RD, an entropy conservative scheme \footnote{An entropy stable semidiscretisation has an inequality in \eqref{eq:entropy-inequality}.
-Here, the steady state case \eqref{eq:CL_steady} is considered.} fulfils
+In \cite{abgrall2018general}, the author presented an approach to construct EC/D schemes in a general framework.
+Therefore, a correction term is added to the scheme $\ResKs$ at every DOF $\sigma \in K$ to ensure that the scheme fulfills discretely the entropy condition \eqref{eq:entropy-inequality}.
+In terms of RD, an entropy conservative scheme \footnote{An entropy dissipative semidiscretization has an inequality in \eqref{eq:entropy-inequality}.
+In this part, the steady state case \eqref{eq:CL_steady} is considered.} fulfills